 Wildfires and evacuations

-- Have an emergency kit with enough supplies for at least 72 hours and store it in a location easily found in the dark.
+- an emergency kit with enough supplies for at least 72 hours, stored in a location easily found in the dark

-- Have a safe, alternate method for preparing and storing food.
-Remember to never use outdoor cooking appliances indoors.
+- a safe, alternative method for preparing and storing food (never use outdoor cooking appliances indoors)

-- Ensure you have a backup power system with sufficient capacity to safely maintain medical equipment or other critical equipment.
+- backup power with sufficient capacity to safely maintain:

-- Other considerations are lighting, space heating and powering computers, routers, cell phones and other equipment needed to stay in touch during an emergency.
+- computers, routers, cell phones and other equipment to stay in contact during an emergency

-Do not shut off your natural gas if you receive an evacuation order.
-If fire or emergency officials request FortisBC to do so, we will turn off natural gas service as a precautionary measure, or if there is an immediate threat to FortisBC infrastructure.
+Do not turn off your natural gas if you receive an evacuation order.
+We’ll turn off natural gas service as needed.

 Your electricity service after an evacuation

-After a fire, FortisBC will visually inspect each property for damage to buildings and electrical infrastructure before restoring power.
-Customers from the impacted areas will be asked to update our customer service team with their current contact information.
+- After a fire, our crews will visually inspect each property for damage to buildings and electrical equipment before restoring power.
+Customers in wildfire-affected areas will be asked to update our customer service team with their current contact information.

-If your buildings or other structures are damaged by fire, please note that we require an affidavit signed by a licensed electrician before we can safely restore service to your premises.
+- If your buildings or other structures are damaged by fire, we require an affidavit signed by a licensed electrician before we can safely restore electricity service to your premises.
 See Technical Safety BC's protocol on service restoration for more information about safely restoring service to your property.

 Your natural gas service when you return home after an evacuation

-- If gas has been turned off due to an emergency, FortisBC will first ensure the natural gas system is safe.
-Once complete, FortisBC crews will visit your home to relight your appliances.
+- If gas has been turned off due to an emergency, we’ll ensure the natural gas system is safe before our crews visit homes to relight appliances.

 - If you have concerns with your natural gas system, or if you smell rotten eggs or hear the sound of escaping gas, go outside and call the FortisBC 24-Hour Emergency Line at 1-800-663-9911 or dial 9-1-1.

-Don’t try to put natural gas appliances back in service yourself.
-Do not use any gas appliances that have been damaged, until they have been thoroughly inspected by a licensed gas contractor.
+Don’t try to put natural gas appliances back in service yourself, and don’t use any gas appliances that have been damaged until they have been thoroughly inspected by a licensed gas contractor.

-The contractor will check, repair and test the pressure of all gas pipes that may have been affected by the forest fire.
-They will make sure that all your gas equipment is safe to operate.
+The contractor will check, repair and test the pressure of all gas pipes that may have been affected by the forest fire, and they’ll make sure all your gas equipment is safe to operate.